arimorcos/arimorcos.github.io/content/blogPosts/Mining my google search history for clues, Part I.md

 <img src='/static/blogImages/201506/googlePart1/projectsCyclical.png' width=80% class="centeredImage"></img>

-We can see that I searched a lot for "dog" in late summer, 2014.
-This is the time leading up to my rescuing Dash, who's prominently featured in my [about me](http://www.arimorcos.com/about/) page.
+We can see that I searched a lot for "dog" in late summer, 2014, just before I rescued by dog, Dash, who's prominently featured in my [about me](http://www.arimorcos.com/about/) page.
 We can also see two search themes with interesting cyclical patterns.
 First, my searches for baseball ebb and flow with the season, falling off after the World Series in October, picking up again during the Winter Meetings in December, and then finally coming back to life in anticipation of the season starting in April.
 You can also see that the long season takes a toll on me, as my interest wanes some in early summer before picking back up during the pennant races.
 My searches related to video games are also cyclical, peaking around E3 in June and the major releases in the fall.

 ### How do my searches change over the course of a week?

 Next, let's look at when in the week I most often search.
 We can visualize this as heat map, in which each row represents a day of the week, and each column represents an hour of the day.
 The color of each pixel corresponds to the number of matching queries.
-First, we can look all of my searches to get a general idea of when I search the most:
+First, we can look at all of my searches to get a general idea of when I search the most:

 <img src='/static/blogImages/201506/googlePart1/allWordsHeatmap.png' width=80% class="centeredImage"></img>

 As might be expected, we can see that I search most often during the work day and quite often in the evening, but very infrequently between the hours of 1AM and 8AM, when I'm usually asleep.
 On average, I search more frequently during the week, but not by a tremendous margin.
 There is also a single pocket on Tuesdays at 4PM.
 This lack of searches corresponds to my lab's weekly meeting.
-Now that we have an idea of what my general search patterns look like, what about specific themes?
-Let's look at my searches for the word, "matlab":
+Now that we have an idea of what my general search patterns look like, let's look at specific themes.
+For example: the word, "matlab":

 <img src='/static/blogImages/201506/googlePart1/matlabHeatmap.png' width=80% class="centeredImage"></img>